asem-berkalieva/asem-berkalieva.github.io/index.md

 ### Causal Inference: Yelp Reviews and Restaurant Closure

 Websites such as Yelp have been created to quickly and easily convey relevant information about eateries: location, price, cuisine type, as well as a five star review system that summarizes the experiences of other diners.
 As one would expect, restaurants with the highest reviews tend to be the most successful.
 Or are they?
-The goal of this research project was to assess the importance of favorable Yelp reviews on restaurant closure: in other words, do lower Yelp reviews cause businesses to close?
+The goal of this research project was to assess the importance of favorable Yelp reviews on restaurant success: in other words, do lower Yelp reviews cause businesses to close?

 - Read our <a href="projects/ph252/ph252-report.pdf">report</a>
 - Scroll through our <a href="projects/ph252/ph252-slides.pdf">slides</a>